Roth IRAs: What You Need to Know about Conversions and “Backdoor” Contributions [Updated for 2022]

 Roth IRAs: Not Necessarily a No-Brainer

-If you have questions about converting a traditional IRA to a Roth IRA or are considering making a backdoor contribution, it’s best to talk with your advisor.
+If you have general questions about converting a traditional IRA to a Roth IRA or are considering making a backdoor contribution, it’s best to talk with your advisor.
 Again, these steps make sense for many people, but others may be better off sticking with a traditional IRA.
-In the end, the right decision will depend upon your priorities, financial goals, and personal income tax situation.
+In the end, the right decision will depend upon your priorities and financial goals.